The most dangerous places on earth

 ramree island

-Ramree island isn’t really an island but a sticking out peninsula that’s connected to the mainland by a huge swamp.
-The island has many people living on it, but they are all aware of how to live alongside the thousands of salt water crocodiles that call the swamp home.
+Ramree Island isn’t an island but a sticking-out peninsula that’s connected to the mainland by a huge swamp.
+The island has many people living on it, but they are all aware of how to live alongside the thousands of saltwater crocodiles that call the swamp home.
 Sticking to the roads that connect to the mainland wouldn’t be too risky, but stray into the swamp and there’s a good chance you won’t be seen again.
-The island was made famous during World War two after a story of how several hundred Japanese troops tried to retreat through the swamps and were attacked by the crocodiles who killed almost every single one of the soldiers.
+The island was made famous during World War two after a story of how several hundred Japanese troops tried to retreat through the swamps and were attacked by crocodiles who killed almost every single one of the soldiers.